 Best Books of 2019 – Memoirs

 If you have an insane amount of money (say from creating Microsoft) how do you use it to change the world?
 Over a lifetime, Melinda Gates, co-founder of The Bill and Melinda Gates Foundation, has discovered that the key to alleviating poverty, decreasing childhood death and even increasing food production all comes back to empowering women.
 The statistics throughout the book are staggering, and Gates makes a strong argument for how empowering women affects so much more than you would think.
-Luckily Gates focuses in on the numbers and less on the memoir aspect because, while Gates is an admirable woman, her own story is … shall I say … kinda dull.
+Luckily Gates focuses on the numbers and less on the memoir aspect because, while Gates is an admirable woman, her own story is … shall I say … kinda dull.
 Read more →

 I almost feel like the subtitle says it all: “Southern lady code – a technique by which, if you don’t have something nice to say, you say something not so nice in a nice way.”
 In her hilarious collection of essays, Helen Ellis takes you from Alabama to New York with her witty look at her life, all from a Southern girl’s perspective.
 If you have any connection to the South, you’ll find her humor brilliant.
 Read more →

-Well known restaurant critic and food writer Ruth Reichl’s latest memoir tells of her years as editor in chief of the magazine Gourmet.
+Well-known restaurant critic and food writer Ruth Reichl’s latest memoir tells of her years as editor in chief of the magazine Gourmet.
 When first offered the position, Reichl had declined, worried about lacking the ability to manage and losing herself into a corporate world.
 Instead, Reichl reinvented a struggling magazine into a trendsetter, extending its life span – though not able to save it in the era of online media.
 Sarah from Sarah’s Bookshelves gave it a glowing review, and that’s all I need to know to list it among the best books of 2019.
 Read more →

 Among the best memoirs of 2019 is this intriguing take on a memoir; a collection essays from the acclaimed essayist Mary Laura Philpott.
 What do you do when you’ve successfully go it all – marriage, children, house and career – and still don’t feel happy?
 No, you don’t necessarily have to make a dramatic change in your circumstances.
-With her keen observations on modern adult life, Philpott decides to re-imagine what happiness really means to her.
+With her keen observations on modern adult life, Philpott decides to re-imagine what happiness means to her.
 Read more →

 Best Books 2019 – Science Fiction, Fantasy, and Horror